Ayushpatel2026/MovieWhiz/docs/Architecture.md

 ### Note

-- Diagrams and screenshots should be placed inside `/docs/uml/`.
+- Diagrams and images should be placed inside `/docs/uml/`.

 ## Group Details